 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Lesheng Zhang: __Direct measurement of water, protein and lipid with depth resolution in human subjects is very important for skin related diseases and characterizing skin care product performance.
+We establish a method for confocal Raman spectra collection and the subsequent analysis of the spectral dataset leveraging chemometrics to extract those chemical information.
+During the data analysis, a key challenge is the removal of the outliers and the identification of the number of the key components in the dataset.
+Here, we leveraged prior knowledge of the clinical dataset and chemometrics approach to successfully extract the water, protein and lipid with depth resolution. _________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Lesheng Zhang: __We establish a chemometric analysis process which enabled the large clinical studies.
+The execution of those studies can be demanding on human resources required to collect in vivo spectroscopic data.
+The spectral acquisition process require operating instrumentation for extended hours within a day and the study can extend over timeframes up to weeks or months.
+Spectroscopic data can be generated by trained instrument operators that lack technical expertise to identify, exclude and remediate all sources of spectroscopic artifacts.
+The resulting data set contain a fraction of spectroscopic outliers that need to be identified and excluded from the data prior to analysis. the chemometrics analysis process we developed can successfully clean up the clinical Raman dataset before analyzing the data by removing the outliers. _________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.